-Frugal Foodie Friday: Today’s recipe was adapted from the new Free eCookbook, Smart School Time Recipes: The Breakfast, Snack, and Lunchbox Cookbook for Healthy Kids and Adults.
+Today’s Split Pea Soup recipe was adapted from the new Free eCookbook, Smart School Time Recipes: The Breakfast, Snack, and Lunchbox Cookbook for Healthy Kids and Adults.
 It was by my good friend, the fabulous non-dairy diva, Sarena.
 Her version is vegetarian.
-Yes, I masacred it by putting a little bit of bacon in it.
-But I knew the very word “bacon” would get my husband excited about this soup.
-And it did.
+But I knew the very word “bacon” would get my husband excited about this soup so I snuck some in.
 And he loved it.
-I think he would have loved it sans bacon too (that was just the icing on the cake, the motivation, the … well, you get the picture), so feel free to go with her original recipe or maybe add some vegetarian / vegan bacon?
-I mean seriously, why not?
+I think he would have loved it sans bacon too as the base was seriously delicious.
+So feel free to go with her original recipe or maybe add some vegetarian / vegan bacon?
 In fact, I think I will probably give the vegan bacon recipe a go the next time around.

-- 4 Cups Chicken or No-Chicken Broth (I used Imagine Foods Chicken Broth)
+- 4 cups chicken, no-chicken broth, or vegetable broth (I used Imagine Foods Chicken Broth)

 - ⅛ to ¼ teaspoon pepper (to taste)

 - ¼ to ½ teaspoon salt (start with ¼ and work your way up if you think it needs more - I used between this amount)

 - Add the bacon pieces to a large pot and cook over medium-low heat for a couple minutes.